mbuczko/revolt/README.md

 ## Tasks

-If we call plugins as "bad guys", tasks are definitely the opposite - kind of little dwarfs who are specialized to do one job and do it well.
+If we called plugins as "bad guys", tasks are definitely the opposite - kind of little dwarfs who are specialized to do one job and do it well.
 And similar to plugins, there is a bunch of built-in tasks ready to serve you and take care of building and packaging your application.
 Oh, and they can generate documentation too.

 To understand how tasks work, imagine them as a chain of dwarfs, each of them doing specific job and passing result to the next one: